TRANSCRIBED OR ORIGINAL?

 Some of the pieces in this library are extremely virtuosic (Saint Saens’ Introduction and Rondo Capriccioso for example).
 Others are not especially difficult.
 Each piece will ultimately be classified in one of three categories of virtuosity: Low, Medium and High.

 Home printing can be improved by using a slightly heavier paper than normal.
-Normal office paper is not rigid enough and tends to collapse on the stand.
+Normal office paper (80g/m) is not rigid enough and tends to collapse on the stand.
 This phenomenon gets worse with age and humidity.
+Even just a little heavier (100g/m) gives a big improvement in rigidity and resistance.

 Nothing is more infuriating than a “performance edition” that cannot be used in performance because of the impossible page-turns.
 Nowadays, music layout programs make the task of finding intelligent page-turns infinitely simpler than it was in pre-computer times.
 All the different editions of sheetmusic available on this website (Original, Edited, Clean, Easier) are designed to be suitable for performance use, in the sense that the page-turns coincide with rests that are sufficiently long to allow the page-turn to be done with relative tranquiity.